- What is Play Therapy?

 How can I pay for sessions?

-Sessions are to be paid in full by cash, e-transfer, cheque, VISA or Mastercard at the end of each session unless other arrangements are made.
+Sessions are to be paid in full by cash, e-transfer, cheque or credit card at the end of each session unless other arrangements are made.
 A receipt will be provided upon payment.

 How do I book an appointment?